Policies and Procedures

 Emergency Staffing

-The nursery is fully committed to ensuring appropriate staffing levels at all times.
+The nursery is fully committed to always ensuring appropriate staffing levels.

 In the event of a staff member being unwell the Nursery manager will ensure cover is provided.